IgnoringReality/SnakeArcade/README.md

 # SnakeArcade
-A classic snake game using Python
+A classic snake game using Python.
+Objective was to explore pygame library.

 ## Libraries used -
 * pygame